fileobject.readlines()to Read Specific Lines for Small-Size File

 strip() returns a string that strips white spaces from both ends.

 linecache module allows you to get any line from a python source file while using the cache to optimize internally, which is a common practice of reading many lines from a single file.
 The traceback module uses it to retrieve the source lines contained in the formatted traceback.

 enumerate During Reading Specific Lines From a Large File in Python

 When reading files, a large one may cause problems such as won’t fit into memory.
 In this case, we might use

 with open("file.txt") as f: for i, line in enumerate(f): pass # process line i

 Note that for the

-enumerate() function is used to combine a traversable data object (such as a list, tuple, or string) into an index sequence, listing data and data subscripts at the same time, which is generally used in the
+enumerate() function is used to combine an iterable data object (such as a list, tuple, or string) into an index sequence.
+It lists data and data subscripts simultaneously, which will be used in the